sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/2000 - prompt.md

 - prompt introduction
 - "context", made up of chunks excerpted from the document and of page metadata.
 For more information about chunks, see the Notes section.
-- concatenated descriptive prompts you configure in a Sensible Instruct method, such as the [List](doc:list) or [Query](doc:query) methods.
+- concatenated descriptive prompts you configure in a Sensible Instruct method, such as in the [List](doc:list) or [Query](doc:query) method.

 See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query](doc:query) method: